 However, Nplate is a different type of drug.
 It’s called a thrombopoietin receptor agonist.
 Nplate works to treat ITP by stimulating your bone marrow to make more platelets.

-When you first start treatment with Nplate, you’ll need to have blood tests done every week.
+For ITP, when you first start treatment with Nplate, you’ll need to have blood tests done every week.
 Your doctor will order a test called a complete blood count (CBC).
 This test lets your doctor check the levels of all your blood cells, including platelets.

 If you have questions about the lab tests you’ll need during Nplate treatment, talk with your doctor.

-• Bone marrow problems.
-Nplate can sometimes cause an increased amount of reticulin (a type of connective tissue) to develop in your bone marrow.
-This change could lead to abnormal blood cells, or fewer healthy blood cells, being made by your bone marrow.
 If you already have any problems with your bone marrow, talk with your doctor about whether Nplate is right for you.
-If you take Nplate, your doctor will monitor your blood cells.
+If you receive Nplate, your doctor will monitor your blood cells.
 If any problems develop, your doctor may want to check your bone marrow.
-In some cases, they may recommend that you stop Nplate treatment.
+Sometimes, they may recommend that you stop Nplate treatment.

-• Risk of blood clots.
+Risk of blood clots.
 It’s possible that Nplate may cause your platelet count to become too high.
 If this happens, your risk of blood clots is increased.
 If you’ve had a blood clot in the past, or you have other risk factors for blood clots, talk with your doctor about whether Nplate is right for you.
-(If you take Nplate, your doctor will monitor your platelet count and adjust your dose of Nplate based on the result.
+(If you receive Nplate, your doctor will monitor your platelet count and adjust your dose of Nplate based on the result.
 This helps your doctor to make sure that your platelet count doesn’t get too high.)

-• Chronic (long-term) liver disease.
+Chronic (long term) liver disease.
 If Nplate causes your platelet count to become too high, the risk of getting a blood clot in your portal vein is increased for people with chronic liver disease.
 (The portal vein moves blood from your spleen and intestine into your liver.)
 A blood clot in this vein can cause your spleen to enlarge.
 It can also cause varicose veins to develop in your esophagus and stomach.
-Your doctor will monitor your platelet count and adjust your dosage of Nplate based on the result.
-This helps your doctor to make sure that your platelet count doesn’t get too high.

 Note: For more information about the potential negative effects of Nplate, see the “Nplate side effects” section above.